WEB HOSTING SUPPORT NETWORK

 If there are no .htaccess files with Order/Deny/Allow directives in the subdirectories of your website, the first line should be sufficient to prevent all visitors from accessing your website as it sets the default access state for your website to Deny.

-Should you wish to allow your visitors to browse your website except for the contents of a specific subdirectory, you add the code block listed above to an .htaccess file in that subdirectory.
+Should you wish to allow your visitors to browse your website except for the contents of a specific subdirectory, add the code block listed above to an .htaccess file in that subdirectory.

 How to prevent access to a website from specific IP addresses, networks, or domains?